artefactual/atom-docs/user-manual/administer/edit-permissions.rst

-Clicking on a specific :term:`permissions tab` will direct you to the :term:`view page` of that permission, where the :term:`access privileges <access privilege>` for that permission will be displayed under a :term:`field` labeled as *Action*.
+Clicking on a specific :term:`permissions tab` will direct you to the :term:`view page` of that permission, where the :term:`access privileges <access privilege>` for that permission will be displayed under a :term:`field` labelled as *Action*.
 An authenticated (i.e. logged-in) :term:`administrator` can edit access privileges by switching from :term:`view mode` to :term:`edit mode`;
 simply click the :term:`"Edit" button <Edit button>` in the :term:`button